labis-unicamp/The-Open-Science-Revolution-in-Complex-Disease-Genetics-/README.md

 ```
 bwa-mem2 mem /Homo_sapiens/UCSC/hg38/Sequence/WholeGenomeFasta/genome.fa your_file_read_1.fastq.gz your_file_read_2.fastq.gz  | samtools view -b -o output_bwamem2.bam
 ```
+## Generating quality metrics for BAM files:
+Refer to the available code at: /github_pipeline1/pipeline1/genareted_bam_metrics.sh

+## Building a table of key metrics:
+Refer to the available code at: /github_pipeline1/pipeline1/table_bam_metrics.sh

 ## Visualizing the computational time required by each alignment tool:
 **Note:** This code requires you to extract the execution time generated in the command line output and insert it into the script.
 Refer to the available code at: /github_pipeline1/pipeline1/spider-plot.R